NTIA/sigmf-ns-scos/README.md

 - Information is given as global, capture, or annotation

 ## 3. Global
-Global informataion is applicable to the entire dataset.
+Global information is applicable to the entire dataset.

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|